garybuckle/garybuckle.github.io/_posts/2019-01-27-Sky Squash session.md

 30 Aussie boasts pick up both sides

 >either you are hunting or hunted

->just keep watching your opponents enjoy if you're being thrashed it's the easiest practice you can do.
+>just keep watching your opponents it does not matter if you're being thrashed it's the easiest practice you can do.

->just keep watching your opponents, enjoy it even if you're being thrashed it's the easiest practice you can do.
+its free!